tabarra/txAdmin/README.md

 - Scheduled restarts with warning announcements and custom events ([more info](docs/events.md))
 - Translation Support ([more info](docs/translation.md))
 - FiveM's Server CFG editor & validator
-- Responsive(ish) web interface with Dark Mode 😎
+- Responsive web interface with Dark Mode 😎

 Also, check our [Feature Graveyard](docs/feature_graveyard.md) for the features that are no longer among us (RIP).